 The simple tool at www.feelingflu.com* was designed to help you make the right decision for you and your child.

-When you get the flu, whether it’s H1N1 (swine) flu or not, you want relief.
+When you get the flu, whether it’s H1N1 (swine) or not, you want relief.
 It’s even worse when your little one gets sick and you watch him suffer.
 It’s understandable that we’d want to seek immediate care, especially with the news stories about the flu epidemic.

 Most people who get the H1N1 flu – or regular flu – do not need an emergency room, a doctor’s visit, or anti-viral drugs.
-While it’s true that the flu can be serious and, in some cases, deadly, mostly the flu is mild (as opposed to dangerous – mild flu victims may still feel awful!).
+While it’s true that the flu can be serious and, in some cases, deadly, mostly it is mild (as opposed to dangerous – mild flu victims may still feel awful!).

 Nevertheless, healthcare facilities around the country have been inundated with flu and cold sufferers.